ynigoreyes/TTUACM_Website/README.md

       var port = normalizePort(process.env.PORT || '80');

   A development port environment variable (DEV_PORT) should be declared to run the test suite and the server.

+  Port 8080 is the port that is currently set as an OAuth2 api callback endpoint.
+  If development port does not match, authentication will fail